Kozea/Radicale/DOCUMENTATION.md

 ##### permit_delete_collection

-(New since 3.1.9)
+(New since 3.1.9, default changed from True to False since 3.3.0)

-Global control of permission to delete complete collection (default: True)
+Global control of permission to delete complete collection (default: False)

 #### storage